Women, Youth, International Assemblies & multilateral fora.

 December 2020 we worked for a week-long Phase Two Inception Workshop with full sets of Thoughtworks and Women at the Table teams revisiting data and IP aspects, assumptions, data flow, pain points, and outcomes.

 We now embark on a series of hard core sprints with a full Thoughtworks development team supervised by Vanya Seth the Head of Technology Thoughtsworks India, and Satish Viswanathan Social Change Lead with 2 teams of software architects led by software developer head Kaleeaswari S, a data scientist, UIX designer, and biz dev and social support.
-Thoughtworks will bring their real world expertise solving complex problems with technology, helping us strengthen our core technology with a state of the art software architecture, security, and scalable design for our MVP phase in time for us to pilot and iterate throughout the spring of 2021 at various UN events to be announced.
+Thoughtworks will bring their real world expertise solving complex problems with technology, helping us strengthen our core technology with a state of the art software architecture, security, and scalable design for our MVP phase in time for us to pilot and iterate throughout the spring of 2021 at various UN events including the IPU Assembly, and Committee on Science and Technology for Development (CSTD) supported by UNCTAD and ECOSOC.

 Our goal ?
-Arriving at the COP-26 in November 2021 in order to map women’s influence and participation in the open negotiations at the Climate Change Conference.
+Arriving at the COP-26 in November 2021 in order to map women and youthv’s influence and participation in the open negotiations at the Climate Change Conference.

 We believe this project will contribute to our understanding and achievement of SDG 5 whose indicator 5.5 seeks to ‘Ensure women’s full and effective participation and equal opportunities for leadership at all levels of decision making in political, economic and public life’.